Skip to main content

 })

-Mark a user as engaged.
+Mark a contact as engaged.
 Typically called when a user reaches a usage milestone.
-Can also be computed automatically by the engagement cron.
+Can also be computed automatically based on activity.

 userId: 'usr_123',